ShalekLab/alexandria/docs/terra.md

 # Running dropseq_scCloud_workflow on Terra

 The Terra version of the workflow has gives the user access to all workflow parameters as it is intended for users with advanced knowledge of the single-cell field.

+If you prefer to run dropseq_scCloud on Alexandria for easy upload, see [here](https://alexandria-scrna-data-library.readthedocs.io/en/latest/alexandria/).

 ### KNOWN BUGS IN SNAPSHOT 74:
 * Do not upload sequence files into the root of the bucket, instead use `gsutil` to move them into a folder on your bucket.
 Example: